SpringRoll/SpringRollContainer/README.md

   const container = new springroll.Container({
     iframeSelector: "#game",
     plugins: [

       //UISizePlugin also accepts an [optional] initial value for its two options new UISizePlugin({

+        //Expects an HTML Input Element of type="range"
         pointerSlider: '#pointer-slider-selector', //controls the size of the pointer
-        pointerSize: 0.05, //pointer size goes from 0.01 to 1.00 (2 points of precision) default = 0.05
+        pointerSize: 0.5, //pointer size goes from 0.0 to 1.0.
+Default = 0.5

+        //Expects an HTML Input Element of type="range"
         buttonSlider: '#button-slider-selector', //controls the size of UI buttons
-        buttonSize: 0.5, // button size goes from 0.1 to 1.0 (1 point of precision) default = 0.5
+        buttonSize: 0.5, // button size goes from 0.0 to 1.0.
+Default = 0.5
       }),

       //LayersPlugin controls the progressive removal of distracting game layers.
 I.e. the higher the slider the more layers should be hidden from player view. new LayersPlugin({

         //Expects an HTML Input Element of type="range"
-        layersSlider: '#layers-slider-selector' // goes from 0.00 to 1.00 (two points of precision) }),
+        layersSlider: '#layers-slider-selector' // goes from 0.0 to 1.0
+      }),

       //DifficultyPlugin controls the difficulty/speed of the game. new DifficultyPlugin({

         //Expects an HTML Input Element of type="range"
         difficultySlider: '#difficulty-slider-selector',
-        defaultDifficulty: 0.5 // goes from 0.1 to 1.0 (one points of precision).
+        defaultDifficulty: 0.5 // goes from 0.0 to 1.0.
 Default = 0.5
       }),
     ]
   });